-The ISGD is tasked to ensure compliance with regulatory requirements set forth by the regulating bodies and laws in areas of information security and electronic banking services.
-The department monitors and ensures that policies, procedures, and standards in managing information security and technology risk are observed across the RCBC Group.
+The ISGD is tasked to ensure compliance with regulatory requirements set forth by the regulating bodies and laws in the areas of information security and electronic banking services.
+The department monitors and ensures that policies, procedures, and standards in managing information security and technology risk are observed across the Group.
 It also oversees and is part of the process for detecting, analyzing, and responding to any information security incident.
-ISGD also keeps the Senior Management and Board of Directors apprised on information security risks.
+ISGD also keeps the Board and senior management apprised on information security risks.

-ISGD executes an Information Security Strategic Plan (ISSP) and Information Security Program (ISPr) aligned with the business objectives of the RCBC Group.
+ISGD executes an Information Security Strategic Plan (ISSP) and Information Security Program (ISPr) aligned with the business objectives of the Group.
 The department also establishes governance-specific policies, standards, and procedures for information security risk management, conducts trainings and issues advisories to increase information security awareness, and performs the Information Security Risk Assessment (ISRA) and Information Security Annual Certification (ISAC) for the whole RCBC Group to manage, identify, and address information security risks.